 Platform over patchwork

-Many companies still build solutions where developers have to figure out deployment, logging, monitoring, and security on their own.
-This often results in a patchwork of technologies that require a lot of maintenance.
-When the platform is properly set up, we see that developers have a much better working day, with faster rollouts, fewer errors and more time to focus on what really matters.
+Many companies still build solutions where developers have to handle deployment, logging, monitoring and security on their own.
+The result is often a patchwork of technologies that require heavy maintenance.

 Security and geopolitical control

 At a time when cybersecurity and digital sovereignty are more important than ever, platform choice plays a critical role.
-Open source software provides transparency and trust, while giving businesses and governments control over their own data and infrastructure.
-Where data is stored, how applications are secured, and which actors have access to critical infrastructure are no longer just technical questions, they are strategic decisions.
+Open source provides transparency and trust, while giving companies and governments control over their own data and infrastructure.
+Where data is stored, how applications are secured, and which actors have access to critical infrastructure are no longer just technical questions, but increasingly strategic decisions.

-By using Open Source companies can reduce the risk of dependence on suppliers in unstable geopolitical situations.
-This gives greater predictability, security, and the ability to adapt solutions as needed.
+By using open source, companies can reduce the risk of supplier dependence in unstable geopolitical situations.
+This gives greater predictability and security, and makes it easier to adapt solutions.

 The way forward: How to get started with Platform Engineering

-2. Automate everything: CI/CD, infrastructure as code, and GitOps should be standard.
+- Automate everything: CI/CD, infrastructure as code and GitOps should be standard.

-3. Use free software: CNCF projects and other open solutions provide flexibility and security.
+- Use open source: CNCF projects and other open solutions provide flexibility and security.

-4. Think long term: A good platform requires continuous improvement and adaptation.
+- Think long term: A good platform must be continuously improved and adapted.

 It's time to put platform first.